dfeng/theoxfordspires/about.md

 ---
 ## Maite Jauregui

-- BSc in Psychology, Universidad Pontificia de Comillas
+- Bachelor of Science (BSc) in Psychology, Universidad Pontificia de Comillas

 Maite is the tutor for the Art of Acting and Communication.
 Maite has been balancing her time between her acting and her psychology studies.
 She studied a five-year psychology degree specialising in children and education and she has always tried to combine this with her passion for the arts.
 She taught drama at the King’s College Madrid summer camps as well as working as a private tutor, teaching English in Spain and Spanish in London.
 She also works as a music assistant during music workshops for children at the International Music Festival in Navarra every summer.